 GODZILLA IN CHRISTMAS VILLAGE

-Godzilla in Christmas Village was Stephen White’s first official film project, produced in 1998.
-Using a basic home camcorder, he utilized a decorative Christmas village with an animatronic “Zilla” toy and came up with the idea on the spot.
+Godzilla in Christmas Village was my first official film project, produced in 1998.
+Using a basic home camcorder, I utilized a decorative Christmas village with an animatronic “Zilla” toy and came up with the idea on the spot.
 The original VHS cut of the film featured music and sounds played off-camera on a stereo system and ad-libbed dialogue to form a story of sorts.
 That cut has been lost to time.

 FANDOM ULTRA 2000

 Fandom Ultra 2000 was a podcast released in 2018 featuring George Willard and Stephen White (Porter & Ale), discussing film in a fictional setting aboard a lost space vessel.
 While the concept itself was novel, the interest to record always seemed lacking.
 Only three episodes were ever produced.

 THE ADVENTURES OF ANAKIN